olumidesan/scrabble/README.md

 ## UAT Testing
 - Checkout the `uat` branch: `git checkout uat`
-- To test, You'll need Python3.6+ installed on your computer, along with [Redis](https://redis.io/).
+- To test, You'll need Python3.6+ installed on your computer.
-- Ensure the Redis service is running.
-The default configuration is fine.
 - Create a virtual environment, activate it, and install the requirements: `pip3 install -r requirements.txt`.
 - At the root folder, in the virtual environment, simply run `python3 wsgi.py`.
 - `Navigate to your local IP address (192.168...:5005) to view the app.